Skip to content

 Both use the same action syntax.
 App is the default — pick tool only when there’s no per-session state worth keeping.

-• Authoring guide — deeper SFMD authoring: blocks, navigation, includes, response templates.
+• Authoring guide — deeper SFMD authoring: block addressing, navigation menus, includes, response templates.

 • SFMD spec — every directive and field, formally.